 replace the damaged skin that was removed during the laser treatment.
 Some

 lasers only tighten the skin by heating it but do not destroy the skin.

 The CO2 (carbon dioxide) laser is the most common type of laser used for

 resurfacing.
-Erbium lasers are also used frequently.
+Erbium lasers are also used often.

 damage to the surrounding skin and tissue.
 It is done most often on the face,

-chest may be avoided because skin in these areas does not heal as well as it
+chest.
+The skin in these areas does not heal as well as it

 does in other areas.
 It tends to thicken and scar as a result of the laser